 Notice to Viewers: This performance is intended to be viewed by mature audiences, and contains language that some viewers will find upsetting.

-Submissions must be a recording of a live performance of original work, and must be 8 minutes and 46 seconds in length;
+Submissions must be a recording of a live performance of original work that has been created in the past year, and must be 8 minutes and 46 seconds in length;

 Submissions will be accepted from artists of color who reside in the United States (work submitted by artists under the age of 18 will be considered in a youth category);